fremartini/eCP/README.md

 2. Complete installation

-Installs all the images supported by ANN-Benchmarks (may take a while)
+Installs all the algorithm docker containers supported by ANN-Benchmarks (may take a while)

 Manual installation
 ----